rolling-scopes-school/tasks/react/modules/tasks/nextjs-ssr-ssg.md

 ## Functional Requirements (max **100 points**)

-### Feature 1: Application Continuity after Migration to Next.js (**10 points**)
+### Feature 1: Application Rebuild in Next.js with Preserved Behavior (**10 points**)

 **As a** developer
-**I want** the application to be migrated to Next.js App Router while still functioning according to previous modules' requirements
+**I want** to rebuild the application using a fresh Next.js App Router setup
-**So that** existing features are preserved unless new requirements override them
+**So that** all existing functionality and behavior are preserved while fully adopting the Next.js architecture

-**Scenario:** Migration with Backward Compatibility
+**Scenario:** Rebuild with Behavioral Parity

+- **Given** I create a new Next.js application using the official Next.js tooling (e.g., `create-next-app`) and App Router
-- **Given** the application is migrated to Next.js App Router (except the standalone forms module, e.g., Formik/React Hook Form integration)
+- **And** I port over the existing functionality and modules from the previous implementation (excluding the standalone forms module, e.g., Formik/React Hook Form integration)
 - **When** previous requirements do not contradict new ones
-- **Then** all previous features and behaviors are preserved and work correctly using Next.js file-based routing and rendering
+- **Then** all existing behaviors and features are preserved and work correctly in the rebuilt Next.js application using file-based routing and server/client components as appropriate

 **Acceptance Criteria:**